erhem/spring-boot-angularjs-thymeleaf/readme.md

 <br/><br/>
 First of all , import the MySql script : sql/practice1.sql/practice1
 <br/><br/>
-I used Netbeans 8.0.2 to develop this app.
+I use Netbeans 8.0.2 to develop this app.
 <br/>
 This project is in Maven Web Project format.
 <br/><br/>